-I started wearing my E-Holster belt about 3 weeks ago and I’ve worn it on every outdoor run since (I run on hotel treadmills about 2 times/week).
-Unlike many belts, this belt has 2 pouches.
-Each pouch I made of a stretchable fabric.
-I can easily fit my iPhone 6 or any other smartphone inside one pocket.
-E-Holster claims that the pouches are big enough to hold the massive iPhone 6 Plus.
+I started wearing my running belt about 3 weeks ago and I’ve worn it on every outdoor run since (I run on hotel treadmills about 2 times/week).
+I can easily fit my iPhone or any other smartphone inside one pocket.
 Since the pouch is stretchable, I believe it will hold big phones.

 Features of the belt

 - Quick-release buckle – super simple to get on/off

 - Headphone grommets – great if you don’t have cordless/Bluetooth headphones

 - Fits Waist Sizes 26″ through 44″

 - Fits iPhone 6 Plus, iPhone 6, Samsung Galaxy Note 4, Galaxy S6, and other smaller smartphones

 I really enjoy this belt.
 It meets all of my needs.
 It’s durable, comfortable and has plenty of room for my smartphone, keys and energy gels.
 Finally, I can run with my iPhone and use my newly purchased wireless headphones to catch up on podcasts.
 All while I use my exercise tracking app, Endomondo (I’ll be writing a review of this app in future blog posts).
 My recommendation is to give a Running Belt a try, I don’t think you will be disappointed.